WalletWasabi/WasabiDoc/docs/why-wasabi/AddressReuse.md

 BIP 44 HD wallets use an alternative key derivation function called "hardened derivation", which alters the relationship between parent keys and child keys in a way that increases security significantly.
 When given a hardened child private key, then the parent private key cannot be calculated.

-A new Bitcoin address will be generated automatically at the `Receive` tab (using the GUI).
+A new Bitcoin address will be generated at the `Receive` tab (using the GUI).
 Previously generated addresses, which haven't received bitcoin yet, are displayed at `Unused Receive Addresses`.
 An address will automatically be removed from the `Unused Receive Addresses` list when that address has received any funds.